kianenigma/what-blockchain-actually/content/Content/Polkadot/JAM.md

 ---
-Description: Brief description of JAM and parts of it that matter in the context of this book.
+description: Brief description of JAM and parts of it that matter in the context of this book.
 ---

 ![[jam-pen-polkadot.png]]